Skip to content

 Core Features

-• Overview Dashboard: A visual heat map of your 52-week contribution graph, pinned repositories with live stats, and a real-time activity feed.
+• Overview Dashboard: A 52-week contribution heatmap rendered with React Native Skia, pinned repositories with live stats, and an activity feed from users you follow.

-• Repository Management: Deep insights into your repositories including advanced filters, comprehensive stats, language breakdowns, and a complete commit history log.
+• Repository Management: Filters, stats, language breakdowns, contributor lists, and commit history per branch.

 Design Philosophy